projoomexperts/payform-php-lib/README.md

 See documentation at https://payform.bambora.com/docs/web_payments/

-If you want to implemented embedded card payments, please contatct Bambora PayForm support for more details.
+If you want to implement embedded card payments, please contatct Bambora PayForm support for more details.

 To install with composer, add following to composer.json and run ** composer update **